evancz/guide.elm-lang.org/interop/javascript.md

 Any communication with JavaScript goes through a *port*.
 Think of it like a hole in the side of your Elm program where you can plug stuff in.
 We will explore how ports work with the following scenario: we want to send words to some spell-checking library in JavaScript.
 When that library produces suggestions, we want to send them back into Elm.

-Let's start with how that would look in JavaScript:
+Assuming you know [how to embed Elm in HTML](html.md), let's start with the JavaScript code we would add to react to messages coming through ports:

 ```javascript
 var app = Elm.Spelling.fullscreen();